Hartford and New Haven Railroad: Construction

-Construction started from New Haven in 1836, with a temporary halt caused by the Panic of 1837.
-The first portion of the line, from New Haven to Meriden, saw its first trains in December 1838, while the rest of the line to Hartford opened in December of the following year.
-When the first portion of the line opened in December 1838, it was the first railroad to operate in the state of Connecticut.
+The locomotives Hartford, Quinnipiac, and Charter Oak were ordered from the Rogers Locomotive and Machine Works in New Jersey in time for the railroad's opening.
+The 4-2-0 (indicating two pairs of leading wheels and one pair of drive wheels) locomotives were spartan in design with no cabs for the train crew and fueled by wood; early passenger trains included two passenger cars behind the locomotive and tender.
+Two more locomotives were soon bought; New Haven from Rogers in 1840, and Meriden from Baldwin in 1841.

 With the railroad's two namesake cities now connected, the company turned its attention northward to Springfield, Massachusetts.
 In that city, the Hartford and New Haven would be able to connect with the Western Railroad, which was building its own line from Boston to Springfield.

 As the company's original charter only authorized a railroad between Hartford and New Haven, new charters from the states of Connecticut and Massachusetts were requested by the railroad company.
 On April 4, 1839, the Massachusetts legislature granted a charter for the Hartford and Springfield Railroad, which was authorized to build from the Connecticut border to Springfield.
 The new railroad company never operated independently, as it was simply a vehicle for the Hartford and New Haven to extend its line into Massachusetts.
 Construction began in 1842, and the first trains between Hartford and Springfield ran at the end of 1844.
 The complete route was 62 miles (100 km) in length.